Lector's Notes

 Second Reading, Ephesians 4:1-6

 The Historical Situation: On the Fifteenth Sunday and Sixteenth Sunday of this season, we established the new unity of God's once separated peoples, the Jews and the Gentiles (the latter including the Ephesian addressees of this letter).
-Here Paul (writing from prison) encourages them to live out the consequences of their unification.
+Here Paul (well, probably a disciple of Paul, writing in Paul's name, as if from when Paul was in prison) encourages them to live out the consequences of their unification.
 We might paraphrase thus: "You have only one religion, so live like one family."

 Proclaiming It: Let your voice portray the high emotion in Paul's pleading.
 Remember how you've felt when two people you love show their bitterness toward each other.
 Paul's efforts to awaken the Ephesians to their unity in Christ were part of the mission that put him in prison.
 He doesn't want them to waste the blessing for which he has put himself at such risk.